Siege of Ranthambore (1568)

 In the siege of Ranthambore, on 8 February 1568, Akbar led a massive Mughal Army of over 50,000 men and besieged Ranthambore Fort.
 Akbar had become emboldened after his victories at the Battle of Thanesar and the siege of Chittorgarh and only Ranthambore Fort remained unconquered.
 Akbar believed that Ranthambore Fort was a major threat to the Mughal Empire because it housed great Hada Rajputs who considered themselves sworn enemies of the Mughals.

-Akbar had first decided to besieged Ranthambore Fort in the year 1558, but decided instead to capture Gwalior, northern Rajputana, and Jaunpur.
+Akbar had first decided to besiege Ranthambore Fort in the year 1558, but decided instead to capture Gwalior, northern Rajputana, and Jaunpur.

 Background

 After successful Mughal victories around Rajputana and the fall of Akbar's most notorious enemies during the siege of Chittorgarh, Akbar decided to capture Ranthambore Fort, which was considered the strongest fortress in Rajputana and widely believed to be impregnable.

 The Rajputs in Ranthambore Fort were under the command of Rao Surjan Hada, of the Hada clan of Bundi.
 Ranthambore was the capital of Bundi state.
-Rao Surjan Hada was greatly demoralized by Akbar's victory during the siege of Chittorgarh but however refused to surrender at first.
+Rao Surjan Hada was greatly demoralized by Akbar's victory during the siege of Chittorgarh but initially refused to surrender.